cs-western/Syllabus/README.md

 # Syllabus

-CS397 Special Topics: Android Programming
+**CS397 Special Topics: Android Programming

-Spring 2018
+**Spring 2018

-Instructor: Mr. Hongin Park
+**Instructor: Mr. Hongin Park**

---- **Office and contact info**: Hurst 114, 943-2069, hpark@western.edu The phone is shared with two other faculty members so you may prefer to contact me via email.
+**Office and contact info**: Hurst 114, 943-2069, hpark@western.edu The phone is shared with two other faculty members so you may prefer to contact me via email.
 See the GitHub section below also.

 **GitHub Organization**: https://github.com/cs-western will have syllabus, assignments, updates, boiler template codes, contents of lectures, projects, etc. Students will also upload assignments and work with other students through this site.